-Although an in-person defense is preferred, a student may defend a using video conferencing such as Zoom to convene the defense meeting.
+A student may defend in-person or via video conferencing such as Zoom to convene the defense meeting.

-In coordination with all the Committee members, the student sets the date, time, and reserves a room (through the Undergraduate Office Coordinator) for the formal defense of the proposal.
-Send an email request for a room reservation to marilyn.masthewitt@wheaton.edu and provide the following information:
+In coordination with all the Committee members, the student sets the date, time, and reserves a room (through the Doctoral Programs Office Coordinator) for the formal defense of the proposal.
+Send an email request for a room reservation to Elisabeth.clements@wheaton.edu and provide the following information:

 What: What is taking place?

 Date: What date?

 Time: Beginning time?
 Ending time?

 Pre-event: Need 15 or 30 minutes before the event for set-up?
 Post-event: Need 15 or 30 minutes after the event for clean-up?

 Where: Where were you thinking it could take place?

 Responsible: Who (Wheaton College professor or TA or student) will be the responsible party for this event?

 Expected # of people: What is the total number of people you are expecting (e.g., 18 students plus the instructor)?

 Request of Other Departments: Do you have any special requests such as tech support or tables/chairs needed?
 Anything more than what is already in the classroom?
 Do you need any specific set-up or extra tables/chairs?